magnars/multiple-cursors.el/README.md

 - Notice that the number of cursors active can be seen in the modeline.

+- If you get out of multiple-cursors-mode and yank - it will yank only from the kill-ring of main cursor.
+To yank from the kill-rings of every cursor use yank-rectangle, normally found at C-x r y.

 - If you would like to keep the global bindings clean, and get custom keybindings when the region is active, you can try [region-bindings-mode](https://github.com/fgallina/region-bindings-mode).